 Links to free to use History resources including, interactive games, lesson plans, quizzes, information text and images.
 Use on a white board for whole class teaching or encourage individual research at home or in school.

-random 6 links from a total of 195 in this subject
+Here are 6 random links from this subject

 This pdf from The British Museum is designed to support a visit to the museum but has general information and a timeline for the Anglo-Saxon period.

 Viking grave Video

 In this clip, an archaeologist explains to children visiting a museum why the discovery of a Viking grave is important.
 This is because in Viking burials, objects important to the person were buried along with the body.
 These objects tell archaeologists a lot about the buried person.

 Presenter Joe Crowley leads a team of four Year Six pupils as they hunt for the real story of the man who designed Titanic – the “unsinkable” ship which sank on her maiden voyage with huge loss of life.
 Thomas Andrews, who came from the small town of Cumber in Northern Ireland, was the designer of the ill-fated ship the Titanic.